apache/infrastructure-website/content/pages/jira-guidelines.md

 ASF and many of its projects use Jira to keep track of work to be done.
 The largest group of tickets assigned to Infra are requests for Infra to perform a task of one sort or another.
 The next largest category is reports of possible bugs in the Infrastructure system.

 <ul>
+<li><a href="#who">Who can create a ticket</a></li>
 <li><a href="#before">Before you create a ticket</a></li>
 <li><a href="#writing">Writing a good Jira ticket</a></li>
 <li><a href="#followup">Follow-up</a></li>

 </ul>

+<h3 id="who">Who can create a ticket<a class="headerlink" href="#who" title="Permanent link">&para;</a></h3>

+Any person with an ASF Jira account can open a ticket for any ASF project.

+In November, 2022, due to an influx of false Jira accounts creating a flood of spam tickets, Infra ended public signups to ASF Jira accounts.
+This <a href="https://infra.apache.org/blog/jira-public-signup-disabled.html" target="_blank">blog post</a> discusses the decision.

+If you need to open a Jira ticket for a particular project and do not have an ASF Jira account, ask the project to create a Jira account you can use.
+Some projects may have created dedicated email accounts for receiving such requests.

+After a project creates a Jira account for a person, that person can create Jira tickets for any ASF project, or for the Foundation itself.

+If your ticket is about the Foundation's website, rather than for a specific project, ask the Infrastructure team to create the Jira account for you, with an email to `users@infra.apache.org`.

 <h3 id="before">Before you create a ticket<a class="headerlink" href="#before" title="Permanent link">&para;</a></h3>